Network Protocol Fundamentals

 • RPC works on a client-server model, where requesting program is the client and service providing program is the server.
 It uses either TCP or UDP to carry messages between communicating programs.

-• There are several advantages to using RPC.
-It can improve performance by omitting many protocol layers and minimize code rewriting or redevelopment efforts.
+• RPC can improve performance by omitting many protocol layers and minimize code rewriting or redevelopment efforts.
 However, RPC has not yet been proven to work effectively over wide-area networks and does not support other transport protocols besides TCP/IP.

 Challenges with Network Protocols